About City Librarian Marcellus Turner

 Marcellus Turner oversees The Seattle Public Library, which includes the world-renowned Central Library and 26 new or renovated branches.
 The Library operates on a $63 million budget and has 684 staff members.
 In August, Seattle voters approved a seven-year, $123 million levy to support Library operations and building maintenance.
 The busy system served nearly 13.6 million visitors last year and circulated 11.4 million books and materials.

-Turner serves on the University of Washington Information School's MLIS Advisory Board, the University of Tennessee-Knoxville College of Communication and Information's Board of Visitors and the Town Hall Board of Directors.
+Turner serves on the University of Washington Information School's MLIS Advisory Board and the University of Tennessee-Knoxville College of Communication and Information's Board of Visitors.

 Turner is the former executive director of Jefferson County Public Library in Lakewood, Colo.